chengdu/Chinese-Chess-for-Beginners/board.md

 Chess Board
 ------
 The board is made up of 9 vertical lines (files) and 10 horizontal lines (ranks), forming 72 squares.
-The central row of 8 squares are merged into a "river", dividing the board into two halves, the "river" marked with four Kanji characters (楚河漢界).
+The central row of 8 squares are merged into a "river", dividing the board into two halves, the "river" marked with four Kanji characters (楚河漢界 [Choh Hoh Hon Gaai], river of Choh and national boundary of Hon).
 On each side of the board, there is a "palace" consisting of 4 squares (cell) and two long diagonals.
 The files are numbered as 1 through 9, from right to left, and from each player’s perspective.

 ![chess board](images/blackchess.png) <br>
 (fig 1).